Welcome to the Math Teachers At Play blog carnival — which is not just for math teachers.

 Had baffled the savants and sages.

 - Cassy shows how a common trick used by elementary teachers may backfire, causing a student to stumble: Understanding trumps tricks.

-- John Cook finds out that science education, too, is “much more complicated than you expected” (reference to quote by E. G. Begle) when he tries to solve for Final velocity with his daughter.
+- In the “made me laugh” department: John Cook finds out that science education, too, is “much more complicated than you expected” (reference to quote by E. G. Begle) when he tries to solve for Final velocity with his daughter.
 And then Pat chimes in with a follow-up story about related rates.